grothedev/RandomReminders-android/README.md

 TODO:
 	allow for file selection rather than type in path implement notification settings
-	display on the UI whether or not the thing is active add ability to change notification settings (vibrate, sound, led)
+	add ability to change notification settings (vibrate, sound, led)